 The circumference of its orbital would correspond to length of the individual strings on a violin while the tension on its spatial components would be created by the electrical attraction of the positive charge of the proton.

-Therefore the integer representing the first quantum number would correspond to the physical length associated with fundamental vibrational energy of three-dimensional space which in terms is dependent on the tension created by the electrical attraction of the proton and electron.
+Therefore the integer representing the first quantum number would correspond to the physical length associated with the wavelength of its fundamental resonant frequency of the volume of electrons in orbit.

 However, classical mechanics tells us that each environment has a unique fundamental resonant frequency which is not shared by others.

-The reason an electron does not fall into the nucleus is because as was shown in the article "Why is energy/mass quantized?" all energy is contained in four dimensional resonant systems.
-Therefore the fundamental frequency or wavelength of four dimensional space would define the minimum energy and therefore the physical size of the first quantum orbital.
+The reason an electron does not fall into the nucleus is because as was shown in the article "Why is energy/mass quantized?" all energy our universe must be contained in four dimensional resonant systems.
+Therefore the fundamental frequency or wavelength of four dimensional space would define the minimum energy that can exist in it.

 This defines physicality of the environment associated with the first quantum number and why it is unique for each subdivision of electron orbitals.
 Additionally observations tell us that resonance can only occur in an environment that contains an integral or half multiples of the wavelength associated with its resonant frequency and that the energy content of its harmonics are always greater than those of its fundamental resonate energy.